coredns/deployment/kubernetes/FAQs.md

 Hence, if you're confident that the network is stable and DNS still doesn't work, this FAQ document is applicable.

-## Known Issues

-### Some Prometheus data is missing after reload

-In CoreDNS v1.2.2 that is provided with K8s v1.12, after editing the ConfigMap, CoreDNS will automatically "reload" its configuration file.
-The reload causes some metrics on the Prometheus interface to be missing.

-This has been fixed in CoreDNS v1.2.3.

 ## Frequently Asked Questions

 #### FAQ-1 : Why am I unable to get an answer to the DNS queries when I'm using ```busybox``` to test?